skedgeme/wrecker/examples/Client.md

-# Building a API client for profiling with `wrecker`
+# Building a Profiling Client with `wrecker`

-Unlike most HTTP benchmarking applications, `wrecker` is intended to benchmark HTTP calls inline with other forms of processing.
+`wrecker` is intended to benchmark HTTP calls inline with other forms of processing.
 This allows for complex interactions necessary to benchmark certain API endpoints.

 ## TL;DR